ChocolateAdventurouz/Winamp-BigBentoREDUX/README.md

 ### The Winamp branding overlays with the eq
 ...
 The issue was discovered older (AOL Era or so).
 The issue was fixed but they did not provide the fixed `fileinfo.m` file on WASDP 1.14
 ### The online services buttons don't work.
 That's something I haven't checked in depth.
+More updates soon ;)